Domos-Snips/bt-speaker/README.md

 # BT-Speaker

 A simple Bluetooth Speaker Daemon designed for the Raspberry Pi 3.
+Work also with a Pi zero add a hifiberry clone like pizeroaudio.

 BT-Speaker aims to _just work_ on a vanilla installation using pure ALSA.

 ## Installation

 Quick Installation for Raspberry Pi OS:
+In Pi zero case, install drivers accordingly to the hardware you have

 ```bash
 sudo -i